isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     // bad examples
     // #include <VECTOR>             // the standard library defines a header identified as <vector>, not <VECTOR>
     // #include <String>             // the standard library defines a header identified as <string>, not <String>
-    // #include "utils\utils.h"      // may not work if '\u' is interpreted as an escape sequence, or on a system where '\' is not a valid path separator
+    // #include "utils\utils.h"      // may not work if `\u` is interpreted as an escape sequence, or on a system where `\` is not a valid path separator

 ##### Enforcement

-It is only possible to enforce on implementations where header identifiers are case-sensitive and which only support '/' as a file path delimiter.
+It is only possible to enforce on implementations where header identifiers are case-sensitive and which only support `/` as a file path delimiter.

 ### <a name="Rs-namespace"></a>SF.20: Use `namespace`s to express logical structure